The Bankrate promise

 Beware of transfer fees

-Something that is often overlooked when requesting an in-kind transfer are possible fees.
+Something that is often overlooked when requesting an in-kind transfer is possible fees.
 Perhaps you are focused on the negatives of your old broker and how the new broker will be much better.
 Whatever the reason, many brokers charge a fee if you decide to have your account transferred.
 Not all do, but there may be a fee of up to about $150 for leaving your old broker.

 On the other hand, some brokerages offer incentives encouraging people to switch.
 Although your existing broker may charge a fee to move your account, the incentive the new broker offers can more than make up for that fee.
 Some brokers offer bonuses of several hundred dollars and may even offer to pay the fees of the old broker if you incur them.
 Read the fine print carefully on the new broker’s site to see exactly what’s needed to qualify for these promotional incentives.

-Tax implications of switching brokers
+Tax implications of transferring your brokerage account

-One of the biggest reasons to let your new broker handle the account move via an in-kind transfer are the tax implications.
+One of the biggest reasons to let your new broker handle the account move via an in-kind transfer is the tax implications.
 If you opt for a cash transfer and sell all of your securities, you could trigger capital gains.
 And if you sell securities you’ve owned for one year or less, you may run into short-term capital gains, which have an even higher rate than the tax rate for securities owned more than a year.

 In addition to the risk of selling securities for cash, there are tax implications if you are transferring retirement accounts.
 These accounts have special rules when transferring, including a custodian requirement.
-And if you are under the allowed retirement age, the transfer could be treated as a distribution if not handled properly,resulting in taxes and penalties.
+And if you are under the allowed retirement age, the transfer could be treated as a distribution if not handled properly, resulting in taxes and penalties.
 Plus, if the transfer isn’t completed within 60 days, that, too, could trigger a distribution.

 As you can see, there are quite a few tax considerations when moving your accounts.
 Your new broker will be familiar with the process and know how to handle it the right way.
 Allowing the brokerage to take care of the transfer is usually the best way to avoid costly errors.